How Salt Affects Texture: Crispness, Tenderness and Moisture

 When sodium ions (Na⁺) accumulate, they alter this balance and weaken some of these interactions.
 Combined with the loss of turgor pressure, this reduces structural integrity.

 Through osmotic water movement and altered pectin interactions, salt gradually changes firmness and water retention in plant foods.
+This is another way how salt affects texture: it changes the pressure and structure inside vegetables before heat is even applied.

-Frequently Asked Questions About Salt and Texture
+Frequently Asked Questions About How Salt Affects Texture

 Does salt make food softer or firmer?